-As we have a cross-section of two different materials it is convenient to go for a transformed section or fictitious section as explained in Design of timber structures, Volume 1: Section 5.1.1.1.
+As we have a cross-section of two different materials it is convenient to go for a transformed section or fictitious section as explained in Volume 1: section 5.1.1.1.
 This cross-section will be different for the instantaneous, final SLS and final ULS conditions.
 Let the elastic modulus of the C24-flange be the reference material.
 The web thickness (parallel to the axis of bending) is then changed by the following factors: